 Multiple People Involvement

 Most experienced agents and established agencies will involve a number of people when it comes to an important sale or lease listing presentation.
 All of their top people will be involved in the client connection and the strategy involved in serving the client.

 It should also be said that property management could very well be required as part of the initial listing pitch or presentation.
 The right people with the right information will get you across the line.

 Here are some tips to help you with the joint team effort in an important property presentation.

 - Ensure that all of your key people have inspected the property comprehensively before you meet with the client.
 As part of that process, take extensive photographs in and around the property so that you can review the key issues and strategies that may influence the client.
 From that group of digital photographs, select 15 to 20 that will be central to your presentational process and key message.

 - Given the property type and the location, consolidate a list of market trends and activity relative to the property and of importance to the presentation process.
 Facts and figures will support your thoughts and ideas.
-Have details of prices and rents that apply to the property type together with the factors of time on market, best methods of sale or lease, and the supply and demand for local property today.
-Tell the client what is going on in the market today with relativity to the rates of enquiry.
+Have details of prices and rents that apply to the property type together with the factors of time on the market, best methods of sale or lease, and the supply and demand for a local property today.
+Tell the client what is going on in the property market today with relation to the rates of enquiry.

 - All team members need to know the ultimate deal or desired outcome of the ultimate listing or transaction required.
-They should all concur with the factors to be recommended to the client, and understand the strategy of getting there.
+They should all concur with the factors to be recommended to the client and understand the strategy of getting there.

 The sales pitch and presentation process will become much easier when you have the key people at the table with the client all working to the common goal.